 If that happens, you might want to take them on a brief car ride.
 Experiment with how far and how long you need to drive before you can go back to where they live without protest.
 Or, suggest a stop at the ice cream parlor for a nice (distracting) treat!

-Even if it’s not possible to actually take them out or get into the car, the actions of getting ready to leave can be soothing because it shows that you believe them and are helping to achieve their goal.
-Meanwhile, the activities of getting ready give you more chances to redirect to something else.
+If it’s not possible to actually take them out or get into the car, the actions of getting ready to leave can still be soothing because it shows that you believe them and are helping to achieve their goal.
+Meanwhile, the activities of getting ready give you more chances to redirect to a different activity.

 Recommended for you: